2018–19 Purdue Boilermakers men's basketball team

 The 2018–19 Purdue Boilermakers men's basketball team represented Purdue University in the 2018–19 NCAA Division I men's basketball season.
 Their head coach was Matt Painter in his 14th season with the Boilers.
 The team played their home games at Mackey Arena in West Lafayette, Indiana as members of the Big Ten Conference.
 With a win over Northwestern on March 9, 2019, the Boilermakers clinched a share of the Big Ten regular season championship, the school's 24th championship.
 They finished the season 26–10, 16–4 in Big Ten play to win a share of the Big Ten regular season championship, the school's conference-record 24th championship.
 As the No. 2 seed in the Big Ten tournament, they were upset by Minnesota in the quarterfinals.
 The received an at-large bid to the NCAA tournament as the No. 3 seed in the South region.
-They defeated Old Dominion in the First Round before beating defending champion Villanova to advance to the Sweet Sixteen.
-In the Sweet Sixteen, they defeated Tennessee in overtime to advance to the Elite Eight.
-There they lost to No. 1 seed Virginia in overtime.
+They defeated Old Dominion, 61–48, in the first round before beating defending champion Villanova, 87–61, to advance to the Sweet Sixteen.
+In the Sweet Sixteen, they defeated Tennessee, 99–94 in overtime, to advance to the Elite Eight.
+There they lost to the eventual champion Virginia, 80–75 in overtime.

 On October 12, 2018, Purdue signed Matt Painter to a rolling two-year contract extension, through the 2023–24 season.
 Following the conclusion of the regular season, Painter was named the Big Ten Coach of the Year.